BA (Hons) Games Art

 -

-- Gain core skills in game technologies and production methods.
+- Gain core skills in game technologies and industry production methods

-- Grow your practice in a supportive environment.
+- Grow your practice and industry connections in a supportive learning environment.

 Part of a broader suite of Games courses, this program promotes collaboration across disciplines, allowing you to work alongside students from various game sectors to bring your art to life - just as in the professional gaming world.

-As a Games Art student, you'll gain hands-on experience in state-of-the-art computer and motion capture studios, mastering industry-standard software.
+As a Games Art student, you'll gain hands-on experience in state-of-the-art computer studios, mastering industry-standard software, whilst exploring three core pillars: Art Fundamentals, 3D Toolkits and industry engaged learning.

 During our first year, our tutors ensured we had a clear understanding of the fundamentals of art, such as colour theory, perspective and shape language, as well as the fundamentals of 3D modelling.
 My favourite part of the course has been the opportunity to combine my knowledge and interests with taught material.
 You can see this in the work I’ve made this year.
 When making my biodome, I referenced Roman mythology and planets in our solar system and used these as inspiration for environments I built.
 Working as a group on a demo to present to industry professionals let me learn from my peers and taught me how to navigate creative teamwork and how to tackle inevitable challenges that this threw up.
 In the end, we pitched a project we were really proud of.